Ancient Chinese glass: Chemical composition of Warring States and Han period glasses

 At present, it is accepted that in China, glassmaking began around the 5th century BCE during the late Spring and Autumn to early Warring States periods.
 Chemical analyses of glass samples dating to this time have identified no less than three glass systems: potash-lime, lead-barium, and potash; of these, lead-barium was the most significant in early China.

-During the Warring States period and the Han Dynasty (5th century BC to early 3rd century AD) glass was imported from regions outside of East Asia, such as Mesopotamia.
+During the Warring States period and the Han dynasty (5th century BC to early 3rd century AD) glass was imported from regions outside of East Asia, such as Mesopotamia.
 Imported Western faience and glass probably inspired the production of the first Chinese glasses.
 The main group of objects with Western influences are eye beads or dragonfly-eyed beads.
 The key difference between Near Eastern eye beads and Chinese eye beads is their chemical composition.
 The coloured glasses used to produce the Chinese eye beads have a high lead and barium content.
-This type of composition was exclusive to China; and it was used to produce a range of glass objects until the end of the Han Dynasty.
+This type of composition was exclusive to China, and it was used to produce a range of glass objects until the end of the Han dynasty.

 Table 1 shows examples of chemical compositions of some Chinese glass objects.

-Table 1: Elemental compositions of Chinese glass from the Warring States Period to Han Dynasty.
+Table 1: Elemental compositions of Chinese glass from the Warring States period to Han dynasty.
 Data from the first 4 objects was taken from Brill et al. 1991; data from glass garment plaque was taken from Cheng Zhuhai and Zhou Changyuan 1991; and data from the ritual disk was taken from Shi Meiguang 1991.

-The Chinese lead-barium glasses typically present 5 to 15% BaO.
+The Chinese lead-barium glasses typically present 5-15% BaO.
 The source of barium in the glass in not clear; however it is possible that ancient Chinese glassmakers used witherite (a mineral form of barium carbonate) as an ingredient.
 The use of a separate ingredient implies that barium had a specific function.
 This function could have been to flux the glass, by lowering the melting point of the melt; or stabilize the glass, by making it less soluble to water.
 It could also have been added to opacify the glass.
 Electron microprobe analysis of glass fragments have shown that the turbidity of certain lead-barium glasses is produced by barium disilicate crystals.
 This turbidity gives the glasses a jade-like appearance.